gbgabiola/100DaysOfCode/r1-log.md

 ## Day 13: June 14, Thursday
 **Today's Progress**: Read the Best Programming Practices of Udacity includes developing well-structured programs, naming convention, indentation and using comments for the readability of the code.

+## Day 14: June 15, Friday
+**Today's Progress**: Study ssh more and integrating it to my git and github, as well as using the WSL bash into my vscode.
+Started javascript in FCC.
+Setting up ssh on my dev is very challenging, because I have WSL on my environment, I always get this error `Permission denied (publickey).

 <!-- ## Day 00: Month 00, Whatday